By Trish Pannuto

 I sat with my kids when I first listened to this podcast and, while we’re still not at 100%, we’ve taken the “eat well” seriously!
 The photo above is yesterday’s effort.
 Writing this reminds me that it’s time for our weekly family check-in.
 Please take a minute this weekend to listen to the podcast and then talk about your family gap plan.
 Share your ideas with us here in the comments.

 PEP is about parenting for the long haul.
 The strategies, tips, and ideas shared here and in our webinars are designed to get you through a sprint.
 For this marathon, you’ll need something more.
-With nearly 40 years in the business of parenting and a cadre of parent educators who understand your challenges, you’ll find camaraderie and support in this difficult time.
-There are limited spaces left in April’s Master Classes, Encouragement!
-Building Your Child’s Confidence From the Inside Out and Redefining Discipline: A No Gimmicks Guide to Raising Responsible, Respectful Kids.
-Join us; let’s get through this together.
+With nearly 40 years in the business of parenting and a cadre of parent educators who understand your challenges, you’ll find camaraderie and support.
+Join us for an online Master Class, Encouragement!
+Building Your Child’s Confidence From the Inside Out or Redefining Discipline: A No Gimmicks Guide to Raising Responsible, Respectful Kids.

 Parent Encouragement Program